-We were told the dental nurses were responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings.
-External cleaning staff undertook domestic cleaning at the practice.
+We were told the dental nurses were responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings. staff also undertook domestic cleaning at the practice.
+Cleaning schedules and logs were available for review.

-An up to date Legionella risk assessment had been carried out in May 2012 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
+An up to date Legionella risk assessment had been carried out in November 2015 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
 Hot and cold water temperature monitoring was being undertaken and documented and dental unit water lines were being maintained in line with current guidance.
 Water temperature checks were completed every month on water lines in the surgeries, toilets and decontamination room.
 Purified water was used in dental lines.
 Taps were flushed daily in line with recommendations.